Only 24 of 13,950 peer-reviewed articles rejected climate change.

 “The Earth will end only when God declares it’s time to be over.
 Man will not destroy this Earth.
 This Earth will not be destroyed by a Flood.
 I do believe that God’s word is infallible, unchanging, perfect.”

-There are too many politicians and corporate leaders playing the denial game in order to get re-elected or boost the stock price, both of which are good for their short-term but bad for everyone else’s long-term.
+And there are more hiding in plain site in the US Congress, spewing intelligence-defying bunk: Todd Akin (R-MO); Mo Brooks (R-AL); Ralph Hall (R-TX); and Dana Rohrabacher (R-CA).Too many politicians and corporate leaders are playing the denial game in order to get re-elected or boost the stock price, both of which are good for their short-term but bad for everyone long-term.

-I don’t know if the world is coming to an end but I do know that reasoned leadership on climate change, coming from most corner offices and the halls of government, is coming to an end.
-And no chorus of scripture readings, denials or Amens will change that.
+I don’t know if the world is coming to an end but I do know that reasoned leadership on climate change, coming from the halls of government and most corner offices is at a dead end.
+And no chorus of scripture readings, denials or Amens is likely to change that any time soon.